nazim806/burger/README.md

 **Overview**

-A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat... and then devour them!
-Please check out the launched app on Heroku!The site uses Node and MySQL to query and route data in the app, and Handlebars to generate HTML.
+A Node, Express, Handlebars, and MySQL burger app that lets users input the names of burgers they'd like to eat and then devour them!
+The site uses Node and MySQL to query and route data in the app, and Handlebars to generate HTML.
+Please check out the launched app on Heroku!

 Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, app will display the burger on the left side of the page -- waiting to be devoured.
 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.
 Burger app will store every burger in a database, whether devoured or not.